stwgb/kafka-environment/kafka-messaging/kafka-connect-jmx-exporter/kafka-connect.md

 Then add a Logger and the connectorConfig as private properties.

 - version ->  the version of the connector -> Create a class eg Version util which returns the version and call it in the version method
 - start -> starting the connector -> init the configuration of the connector, by calling the constructor of the Config class and assign it to the config property.
-Abf open connections if needed eg databases
+Open connections if needed eg databases
 - taskClass -> return the class of the connector -> return the class which implements the task.
 - taskConfigs -> list of configs for the task -> return an array list with the configuration of your task.
 - stop -> stopping the connector -> close connections if needed eg databases